-The receive channel uses the IP clock to sample the incoming clock and look for a period where the clock is low for longer than the bit period, or inter-message gap.
+The receive channel uses the 50 MHz clock to sample the incoming clock and look for a period where the clock is low for longer than the bit period, or inter-message gap.
 The time is defined in a programmable register.
 Once the clock has been in the off state for sufficient time to determine that a message is currently not being received the hardware begins to look for an active clock.
-The count is based on the IP clock - 8 or 32 MHz.
+The count is based on the 50 Mhz clock.
 The state-machine will add a small number of clock periods to transition between the start-up states and to account for metastability.

 Once the programmed time has been achieved, the state-machine looks for rising edges in the received clock.
 Data is captured by the shift register.
 16 or 17 active edges are counted based on the parity being checked or not.
 Once the data is captured, the data is moved to a secondary latch.
 This allows the second half of a 32 bit word to be captured in parallel with the parity test [or not] and the data loaded to the FIFO.
 If the mode is set to 32 bits a second word is "looked" for without waiting for a new gap between words.
+If in Done Controlled mode the process repeats directly.
+If in single mode the received data causes an interrupt and returns to "Idle".
+If still armed, a new transfer can be received without SW intervention.

 When data is captured the state machine creates an interrupt request [maskable], and returns to the idle state.
-When the interrupt is requested the start bit is automatically cleared unless the continuous bit is set.
+When the interrupt is requested, the start bit is automatically cleared unless the continuous bit is set.
 If placed in continuous mode, the hardware will see the Enable is set when it returns to idle.
 Immediately the SM will look for a data gap, and then to capture more data.